Frestige/Orange-Ball/README.md

 - Made with Unity
 - ChatGPT 3.5 helped with code
 - Designed for iPhone & iPad
-- Available for iOS, Android & Windows
+- Available on iOS, Android & Windows
 - Tested on iOS & Windows (UI on windows could be buggy)